Image credit: Danny Leong

 How it works

 The Copy Pentest feature is visible for all users (org owner or org member) on the Cobalt Platform in the pentest listview under the pentest settings control.
 It’s possible to copy pentests that are in “In Review”, “Planned”, “Live”, “Remediation”, “Cancelled” or “Closed” states:

 Once the user clicks on the “Copy” control, the platform confirms the request:

 After confirmation, the platform makes a copy of the selected pentest and takes the user to the Pentest Wizard to confirm copied Objectives, Details, and the Timeline to set the start date.
 When everything is set, the user can save the changes for additional verification or move the pentest to the “In Review” state to schedule the next steps:

 Pentest Wizard steps

 Once the copied information is confirmed by the user, the new pentest appears in the listview either in “New” state or in “In Review” state depending on the choice made in the Pentest Wizard:

 Every time a pentest is copied, the platform notification capability (email and in-platform) notifies all users (org owners and org members) of the action taken.
 From a SOC2 compliance point of view, all events performed on the platform are tracked, and Pentest Copy is no exception.

 As we continue to lead Pentest as a Service (PtaaS), we are always looking for ways to ensure Cobalt is the most innovative solution for DevOps teams that want to implement security across the SDLC and optimize application security processes.

 Curious to learn more?
-Schedule some time with one of our security experts and see the Cobalt platform in action!
+Schedule some time with one of our security experts and schedule a demo of Cobalt's PtaaS platform today!